shmielminz/Airline-spec-CPU/README.md

 Instructions are in the files.

-I hope it's easy to understand, and sorry if it's asking for to complicated stuff.
+I hope it's easy to understand, and sorry if it's asking for too complicated stuff.

 **Good luck**
 ____